bagder/uncurled/security/bug-bounty.md

 the tough part.
 Once the problem has been identified and brought into the light of day, actually fixing it is nine out of ten times a rather straight forward action.

+## Bounty yearning

+There is a downside with bounties too.
+People will yearn for that monetary reward to an extent that will lead to more work for the project.
+People will run automatic scanners, send you the unedited output and claim they found security problems.
+Even if they all turn out to be false positive.
+They will take existing security flaws look for a slightly different angles of the same things and report them as security problems.
+By offering money you (also) attract the ones who are after money rather than having a desire to address actual problems.

+## Beg Bounty

+Even projects *without* a bug bounty system setup will occasionally receive requests or outright demands for monetary rewards anyway.
+Someone once used the lovely term *beg bounty* for this.
+Some users will also try the blackmail style of reporting to get what they want: "I found a problem that I will tell you about if you agree to pay me dollars".